The Jolly Contrarian’s Glossary

 The snippy guide to financial services lingo.™

-The back page of a prospectus, which lists all the participants of the deal, their advisors, friends and relations, laid out in a hopscotch format that looks a little — not a lot — like a 4-4-2-1 football team formation, hence the “witty” name.
+The back page of a prospectus, which lists all the participants of the deal, their advisors, friends and relations, laid out in a hopscotch format that looks a little — not a lot — like a football team formation — you know, 4-4-2 — hence the “witty” name.

 Checking the firm’s name is correctly punctuated in the football team — that is Citibank, N.A., note — can be a life’s work for a certain kind inhouse eagle cadet.
 We call such a fellow a “red herring ninja”.